donkirkby/chess-kit/raw_rules/rules.md

 As a reminder, there are four ways to remove the checker from one of your tarred
 pieces:

-1. Play a card that matches the piece or is wild.
+1. Play a card that matches the piece.
 Your added checker will cancel out the tar checker.
 2. Move one of your carrying pieces next to your tarred piece, and pass your checker to it.
 Your passed checker will cancel out the tar checker.
-3. Capture your opponent's piece that is tarred with one of your checkers.
+3. Capture one of your opponent's pieces that is tarred with one of your checkers.
 Remember that a tarred piece can only capture like a pawn: one space diagonally.
 The captured checker will cancel out the tar checker.
 4. Move the tarred piece like a pawn, all the way to your back rank, and then remove the checker.

 Only the first two are possible for tarred pawns, because they can't move at all.

-#### Drawing Cards
-After moving a piece and possibly playing a card, draw cards until you have the same number of cards as checkers off the board.
-In practice, this means that you only draw after checkers combine and get returned.

 #### Special Cases
 You may not castle, if either the king or the rook have a checker.